 Do Swelling Mean I Have PIH?

 Swelling or stiffness is more common in every pregnant woman.
 However, these sorts of swelling will reduce with some relaxation.
-But the excessive swelling of PIH never come down and moreover gaining of weight more than 5 pounds is a caution for the individuals troubling with PIH.
-Consider all these things and just don’t fear that you have PIH just by seeing your swelling.
+But the excessive swelling of PIH never comes down, and moreover, gaining of weight more than 5 pounds is a caution for the individuals troubling with PIH.
+Consider all these things, and just don’t fear that you have PIH just by seeing your swelling.

-Do I Have To remove Salt From Diet If I am having PIH?
+Do I Have To Remove Salt From Diet If I have PIH?

-The diagnostic tests include the blood pressure and the Urine test.
-To diagnose you first they will be as usual checking the blood pressure.
+The diagnostic tests include blood pressure and the Urine test.
+To diagnose you first, they will be as usual checking the blood pressure.

-If the blood pressure is high and it is never like this before pregnancy, then there are higher chances that you have developed PIH.
-Usually, blood pressure will be increased for the women based on their health condition.
+If the blood pressure is high, and it is never like this before pregnancy, then there are higher chances that you have developed PIH.
+Usually, blood pressure will be increased for women based on their health conditions.
 This could be either in the early stage or in the later stages of the pregnancy.

-If the results in the urine test show the presence of the protein found in the urine, then the chances are high for risk of PIH.
-So, checking urine is the next common thing when the doctor doubts that you are having high blood pressure that is troubling you during the pregnancy journey.
+If the results in the urine test show the presence of the protein found in the urine, then the chances are high for the risk of PIH.
+So, checking urine is the next common thing when the doctor doubts that you have high blood pressure that is troubling you during the pregnancy journey.

-It is depending on the health condition and the trimester of the pregnancy the doctors will start the treatment.
+It depends on the health condition, and the trimester of the pregnancy; the doctors will start the treatment.
 Doctors always want the mother to conceive at the earliest and safest time so that there won’t be any sort of risks for the mother and the baby.
 There is a strict necessity to get the right supervisor of the doctor for a safer pregnancy.
-Taking appropriate rest will help the mother who is having the trouble with the HIP.
+Taking appropriate rest will help the mother who is having trouble with the HIP.
 Even for the fetus, the doctors will be suggesting few tests to check for their health.